dhojayev/traderepublic-portfolio-downloader/README.md

 * No security information storage (except for session and refresh tokens) on host machine
 * **No data should leave the host machine**

-It is important to mention that this application does nothing more than Trade Republic's official frontend application would do:
+It is important to understand that this application does nothing more than Trade Republic's official frontend application would do:

 * Authenticates using the same API endpoints
 * Retrieves the data using the same websocket address